babybabywolf/Project-2/README.md

 ## Next Steps
 Future enhancements for iEvent include:

-Real-time Collaboration: Allow multiple organizers to manage finances together in real time.
+### Advanced Reporting:
-Advanced Reporting: Generate comprehensive financial reports for an in-depth analysis of event expenses and contributions.
+Generate comprehensive financial reports for an in-depth analysis of event expenses and contributions.
-Payment Gateway Integration: Seamlessly process payments and contributions directly through the platform.
-Customizable Budget Categories: Offer personalized budget categories to match the unique needs of different events.
+### Approval Process:

+We plan to introduce a feature where users can send a request to join an event, which must be approved by the host before they can participate.
+This will give hosts better control over their event's attendance and ensure that only approved participants can access event details and contribute to its finances.
+### Activity-Based Financial Tracking:

+We plan to introduce a comprehensive system for hosts to create and manage different activities within each event.
+Participants will be able to see a breakdown of costs for each activity and choose which activities they want to join.
+### Automated Participant Expense Calculation:

+Automatically calculate and display the amount each participant owes for the events they've chosen to join

+Participants can access a real-time breakdown of their expenses, contributions, and outstanding payments, ensuring clarity and accountability.